-If hired, an individual with traits $(a_i, s_i)$ receives utility:
+In Stage 1, applicants decide whether or not to apply.
+If hired, an individual with traits (a_i, s_i) will receive utility in Stage 3 of

-$$U(s_iH(a_i), M)$$
+$$U^(a_i, s_i, M)$$

-To apply, an individual needs to pay cost c and whether he is hired depends on how his ability compares to the other applicants'.
-Modelling the formation of expectations is beyond our scope here; we simply assume that individuals see the link between their probability of success and their own ability p(a) with p' > 0, p'' < 0.
-Thus individual i will apply if the expected utility as a CHA net of application costs exceeds the utility in their next best alternative occupation, which, in this setting, is mostly self-employment in agriculture or small trade where the agent is the residual claimant.
-We denote this by V(a) and assume, as is standard, that the marginal return to ability is higher in the private sector $V_a > U_a > 0$ for every a.
+To apply, an individual needs to pay cost c and whether she is hired depends on how her ability and prosociality compare to those of the other applicants.
+As the panel observes these with noise, an individual applicant i can have a non-zero probability of being selected even if they do not have the highest levels of a_i and s_i , and thus we can observe applicants with a range of a_i and s_i in equilibrium.
+In addition, the probability of selection for any applicant i will also depend on the total number of applicants (as the number of CHA positions is fixed), which is an equilibrium quantity that will depend on M. We thus write the equilibrium probability as $p(a_i, s_i, M)$, where the panel's decision rule means that p is increasing and concave in both a and s.14 We shall see later that p is decreasing in M. Taking into account the probability of selection in Stage 2 and the utility in Stage 3 if selected, individual i will apply if the expected utility of applying to be a CHA net of application costs exceeds the utility in their next best alternative occupation, which, in this setting, is mostly self-employment in agriculture or small trade where the agent is the residual claimant.
+We denote this by V(a) and assume, as is standard, that the marginal return to ability is higher in the private sector $V_a > U_a^ > 0$ for every a.
 This is the empirically relevant case because, as is common in the public sector, CHAs' earnings are not linked to performance, while self-employed agents in the private sector are the residual claimants on the value they create.
-Thus, individual i applies if and only if E(a,s) = p(a)U(a,s) - c > V(a).
-To capture the fact that in practice there are minimum qualification requirements, we assume that application costs are high enough that E(0) < V(0), so that low ability individuals who have little chance of being hired do not apply.
-Formally, there is a threshold of ability $\underline{a}$ such that all i with $a_i < \underline{a}$ do not apply.
-The Appendix shows that the structure of the solution depends on whether E(a) > V(a) for all $a_i > \underline{a}$ .
-If so, everybody with $a_i > \underline{a}$ will apply.
-If not, there is a further threshold defined by $E(\overline{a}) = V(\overline{a})$ and such that only i with with $\underline{a} < a_i < \overline{a}$ apply.
+15 Thus, individual i applies if and only if $E(a_i, s_i, M) = p(a_i, s_i, M)U^(a_i, s_i, M) - c > V(a_i)$.
+To capture the fact that in practice there are minimum qualification requirements, we assume that application costs are high enough that E(0, s, M) < V(0) for any s and M, so that low-ability individuals who have little chance of being hired do not apply.
+Formally, there is a threshold of ability $\underline{a}i(s_i, M)$ such that all i with $a_i < \underline{a}i(s_i, M)$ do not apply.
+We shall suppress the subscript on the threshold, but it is important to note that it differs across individuals as it depends on their level of s_i .
+The Appendix shows that the structure of the solution depends on whether $E(a_i, s_i, M) > V(a_i)$ for